 - Have a marital status date of January 1, of the current tax year or later.

 When will I be able to use the IRS Data Retrieval Tool?

-The IRS Data Retrieval Tool is available February 1st of each year.
+The IRS Data Retrieval Tool is also available October 1st of each year.

 Tax return data is available through the IRS Data Retrieval Tool within 2-3 weeks after electronic tax filing or 8-11 weeks after paper tax filing.

 What happens if I am selected for verification and do not use or cannot use the IRS Data Retrieval Tool?

 If you did not or cannot use the IRS Data Retrieval Tool to transfer Federal Tax Return information to your FAFSA, you will need to obtain an official Federal Income Tax Transcript from the IRS and submit it to our office.
 If you are a dependent student, we will also need a copy of your parent(s) Federal Income Tax Transcript.

 Tax filers can request Federal Tax Transcript information free of charge by: